wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Kubernetes reading and video watching today, ordered a RPi 4, so will soon be setting up my 'home-lab'.
 Learned / realised today Pods can mount fibre channel volumes.

 **Thoughts:** Wonder how often the containerisation and SAN worlds conjoin...

+---
+## Day 57, November 28, 2019

+**Today's Progress:** Installed `kubectl` and `minikube` on my machine, hoping to explore Kubernetes hands-on as much as possible before my Raspberry Pi arrives next week.
+Having trouble with `minikube start` and my VirtualBox installation; using the embedded KataKoda on kubernetes.io

+**Thoughts:**